 To illustrate more clearly that the social welfare maximization objective does indeed minimize the cost of the CRM Auction, consider the following alternative formulation of the objective function.
 The social welfare maximization objective can alternatively be formulated as "minimizing the total cost of the CRM Auction".
-The total cost of the CRM Auction is to be interpreted as the cost of the Bids that are selected (indicated by the orange-colored Bids in Figure 8: Alternative formulation of the auction clearing objective in terms of total costbelow) and the cost of unserved capacity demand (indicated by the green-colored area in Error!
-Reference source not found. below).
+The total cost of the CRM Auction is to be interpreted as the cost of the Bids that are selected (indicated by the orange-colored Bids in Figure 8 below) and the cost of unserved capacity demand (indicated by the green-colored area in Figure 8 below).
 Selecting the orange-colored Bids minimizes the total cost.
 Indeed, accepting an additional grey-colored Bid would increase the total cost, as the cost of accepting this Bid is higher than the cost of unserved demand related to the capacity volume of the Bid.